PHILADELPHIA REFLECTIONS

 From John Head's careful notations we learn it was routine for payment to be stretched out for months, but no interest was charged for late payment and no discounts were offered for ready money.
 It would be another century before it became routinely apparent that interest was the rent charged for money and the risk of intervening inflation, before final payment.
 In this way, artisans learned to be bankers.

 And artisans learned to be merchants, too.
 In the little village of Philadelphia, chairs became part of the monetary system.
-In bartering cabinets for money, John Head did not make chairs in his shop at 3rd and Mulberry (Arch Street) but would take them in partial payment for a cabinet, and then sell the chairs for money.
+In bartering cabinets for the money, John Head did not make chairs in his shop at 3rd and Mulberry (Arch Street) but would take them in partial payment for a cabinet, and then sell the chairs for the money.
 Many artisans made single components but nearly everyone was forced into bartering general furniture.
 Nobody was paid a salary.
 Indentured servants, apprenticeships trading labor for training, and even slavery benignly conducted, can be partially seen as efforts to construct an industrial society without payrolls.
 Everybody was in daily commerce with everybody else.
 Out of this constant trading came the efficiency step for which Quakers are famous: one price, no haggling.

 One other thing jumps out at the modern reader from this book of account.
 No taxes.
 When taxes came, we had a revolution.